-Throughout the year, occasional outdoor events are held in the area behind the Museum, including Civil War reenactments, youth events, and Kansas National Guard reunions.
+Throughout the year, indoor and outdoor events are held in the area behind the Museum, including Civil War reenactments, youth events, and Kansas National Guard reunions.

-The Museum also houses an extensive military research library, containing hundreds of books, and a small theater with videos featuring Guard and associated military history.
+The Museum also houses an extensive military research library, containing hundreds of books, focusing on the National Guard and associated military history.

-Just outside of the research library is the Kansas National Guard Hall of Fame, honoring individual soldiers and airmen who have led distinguished careers or made significant contributions to the Kansas National Guard.
+Also housed at the Museum is the Kansas National Guard Hall of Fame, honoring individual soldiers and airmen who have led distinguished careers or made significant contributions to the Kansas National Guard.
 The Hall of Fame contains Medal of Honor recipients, former Guardsmen turned Governors, war heroes, and individuals that have made an indelible mark on the Kansas National Guard.

 We invite you to share in the rich history of Kansas and her volunteers who, for over a century and a half, have done their best to bring freedom to people across the world.
 Visit the Museum of the Kansas National Guard which serves as our guardian, tasked with the never-ending mission of remembering and honoring our soldiers and airmen, who have given, and will continue to give, their time and lives for causes greater than themselves.

 History of the Museum